 The tears in the tight paper produced by your flying arrow will tell you how to proceed with the tuning process.
 As a side note, all of the instructions which follow are for right-handed shooters; you will have to reverse them for left-hand shooters.
 Also, make sure your fletching clears the rest arms and accessories before starting this process.

-The point of this exercise — and indication of perfect tune — is to produce a clean bullet hole (upper right tear) with three clean cuts, showing where vanes have passed through the paper.
+The point of this exercise — and the indication of a perfect tune — is to produce a clean bullet hole with three clean cuts showing where the vanes have passed through the paper.
 Keep in mind, there will be little or no cuts when shooting feather fletching.

-A high tear indicates that your nocking point or string loop is situated too high and the arrow is leaving the bow tail high.
+A high tear indicates that your nocking point or string loop is situated too high and the arrow is leaving the bow tail-high.
 In this case, move it down in small increments until the arrow passes through the paper level.
 A low tear indicates just the opposite.